"Making Belief Since 1982."

-Consolidated Arts Corporation (Con-Arts) was founded by Rea Baldridge in 1982 as a successor to the Myth America Corporation.
-Conceived as an “art project” in the guise of a corporate entity, its’ purpose was to parody corporate structure through “creative" emulation.
+Consolidated Arts Corporation (Con-Arts) was founded by Rea Baldridge in 1982.
+It is successor to the San Francisco-based Myth America Corporation, and predecessor to QuasiCorp.
+Created as a framework for a variety of art projects in the guise of a corporate entity, its’ purpose is to parody corporate structure through “creative" emulation, thus legitimizing the widely-held suspicion that art is not entirely serious.

 The extreme subjectivity of the art business and volatility of art markets has always been suspect.
 In fact, like political theory or religion, the very definition of art always comes down to a matter of opinion.